For Healthcare Providers

 PASC Collaborative: Pediatric, Autonomic Dysfunction, Cardiovascular, Cognition, Breathing Discomfort, and Fatigue

 The ICD-10 code for Post COVID-19 condition, unspecified is U09.9.
 Appropriate application of ICD-10-CM code U09.9 will help public health professionals better understand and monitor Long COVID.

 For more information review the ICD-10-CM Official Guidelines for Coding and Reporting.

-Staying up to date on Long COVID research, diagnosis, and treatment will improve quality of patient care and overall health outcomes.
+Staying up to date on Long COVID research, diagnosis, and treatment will improve the quality of patient care and overall health outcomes.
 Our understanding of Long COVID is rapidly evolving.
-To learn more, and to join the see resources below.
+To learn more, check out the resources below.

 Project Echo: Monthly webinar about Post-COVID Conditions

 UC Health: Pediatric, Pulmonology, Rheumatology, Psychology, Emergency Medicine, Integrative Medicine